12 months of girlfriend getaways

 In April, it's warm enough to sit in outdoor cafes on Kansas City's Country Club Plaza.

 For a women-only weekend, go to the Women's Ski Weekend at Camp du Nord near Ely, Minn.
-Cost of $175 includes cabin lodgings, all meals and ski rental and instruction.
+Cost includes cabin lodgings, all meals and ski rental and instruction.

-Budget option: You'll pay even less at the comfortable Deep Portage Learning Center near the Brainerd lakes area of Minnesota, where Winter Family Weekends are $110 per person and include meals, lodgings, skis, snowshoes and use of a climbing wall.
+Budget option: You'll pay even less at the comfortable Deep Portage Learning Center near the Brainerd lakes area of Minnesota, where Winter Family Weekends include meals, lodgings, skis, snowshoes and use of a climbing wall.

 In southeast Missouri, the dogwoods are blooming and there's enough warmth to paddle on a lake and go horseback riding.
 The YMCA Trout Lodge near Potosi offers spring-break rates at its 5,200-acre lake resort near Potosi.